ipfn/specs/README.md

 Please be familiar with [IPFS]() specification before attending to read IPFN specs as it builds upon it.

-To understand how we are going to achieve security in public please be familiar with [Ethereum]() blockchain.
+To understand how we are going to achieve security in public please be familiar with [rootchain](https://github.com/rootchain/specs) blockchain.

 ## Table of contents